Carlos Santana Player Props: Pirates vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks third in the league with a collective 9.5 strikeouts per nine innings.
+- The Marlins pitching staff ranks first in MLB with a collective 9.6 strikeouts per nine innings.

-- The Marlins surrender the ninth-fewest home runs in baseball (77 total, one per game).
+- The Marlins rank 13th in baseball in home runs given up (79 total, one per game).

-- Garrett (3-2) gets the starting nod for the Marlins in his 14th start of the season.
-He's put together a 3.88 ERA in 69 2/3 innings pitched, with 77 strikeouts.

-- The lefty last appeared on Saturday against the Washington Nationals, when he went six innings, allowing one earned run while giving up four hits.
+- In his most recent outing on Sunday against the Washington Nationals, the left-hander went six innings, allowing two earned runs while surrendering five hits.

-- The 25-year-old has a 3.88 ERA and 9.9 strikeouts per nine innings across 14 games this season, while giving up a batting average of .260 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.